/

 Media Queries

-#Define responsive breakpoints using the media option in createStoop, or include them in your theme object:
+Define responsive breakpoints using the media option in createStoop, or include them in your theme object:

-export const { styled, css } = createStoop({
+const stoop = createStoop({

 theme: lightTheme,